Looking for Monthly and Yearly Rental on Koh Chang? Read This First.

 A good landlord will want both parties to be in agreement and not have any misunderstandings due to language or culture.
 So being able to offer them a contact to use that is clearly written in both English and Thai will ensure that their concerns, as well as yours, are covered.

 If you have a potential landlord who just answers any query or issue you bring up with “No problem” or “Don’t worry about it. ” and then assures you that he’s a nice guy and there won’t be any problems then that may well be the case.
-But there again, if there are any disagreements in the future, you will lose as you didn’t get clarification initially.
+But there again, if there are any disagreements in the future, you will lose as you didn’t get confirmation that he was a nice guy in writing.

 Enjoy your house hunting!